 Anyone who follows the latest trends in front-end technologies probably came across the term “Progressive Web Apps”.
-It’s not a new concept, but the latest Google I/O conference shed new light on it and gather some extra technologies and libraries which could help you to make apps more “progressive”.
-I want to show you how with a little effort you could start applying those concepts.
-This is the first part of the series in which I will present you some enhancements you could pick up.
+It’s not a new concept, but the latest Google I/O conference shed new light on it and gathered extra technologies and libraries which could be helpful to make apps more “progressive”.
+I want to show you how with just a little effort you could start applying those concepts.
+This is the first part of the series in which I will present a couple of enhancements you could pick up.

 What are progressive web apps?

-Ok, Man, but “Progressive Web App” what does it mean, actually?
+Alright Man, but “Progressive Web App” what does it mean?
 I don’t want to give you a long song and dance about the definition or terminology.
 You could easily find it for example here.
 Or better, I strongly encourage you to watch a great presentation by Addy Osmani hosted on the latest Google I/O conference.
-Frankly, that was my motivation to give a more throughout glance into this stuff, and I’m sure that many of you will find it as much interesting as I did.
-In the nutshell, Progressive Web Apps concept is about making your App much more mobile friendly, almost like a native app (responsiveness, push notifications, device capabilities, splash screens, offline support, etc.).
+Frankly, that was my motivation to give a more throughout glance into this stuff, and I’m pretty sure that many of you will find it as much interesting as I did.
+In the nutshell, Progressive Web Apps concept is about making the App more mobile-friendly, almost like a native app (responsiveness, push notifications, device capabilities, splash screens, offline support, etc.).

 Splittypie goes progressive

-I’ve got a working application which I’ve felt is a great candidate to play with “progressive” concepts around.
-It’s called Splittypie and it is an easy expense splitter.
+I’ve got a working application which I’ve felt is a great candidate to play with “progressive” concepts.
+It’s called Splittypie and it is an easy expense split among friends tool.
 The app is written in Ember.js and source code is available here.
-It is already mobile friendly to some extent, it’s responsive, looks like a mobile app on mobile devices, it also has nice mobile friendly drawer ;).
+It is already mobile-friendly to some extent, it’s responsive, looks like a mobile app on mobile devices, it also has nice mobile-friendly drawer component ;).

 Home screen launcher, Splash screen, fullscreen mode

 This is a very easy thing to do.
 Unfortunately, it doesn’t completely work on all major browsers and mobile OSes yet.